FacultadDeIngenieria/prog1/presentation/git-intro/git-intro.md

 - Version control is a system that records changes to a file or set of files over time so that you can recall specific versions later.
 - It allows you to:
-  - revert selected files back to a previous state
+  - Revert selected files back to a previous state
-  - revert the entire project back to a previous state
+  - Revert the entire project back to a previous state
-  - compare changes over time
+  - Compare changes over time
-  - see who last modified something that might be causing a problem, who introduced an issue and when
+  - See who last modified something that might be causing a problem, who introduced an issue and when
   - Recover and more

 ---